mattbdean/JRAW/README.md

 6. Send the pull request

 ####Creating a user for unit testing
-1. Create a multireddit containing at least one subreddit
+1. Create a multireddit whose name is *not* "jraw_testing", containing at least one subreddit
 2. Have at least 10 link karma (otherwise you will have to use captchas)
 3. Submit at least one post (how about on [/r/jraw_testing2](http://www.reddit.com/r/jraw_testing2)?)